 If you are a plaintiff, a big advantage in hiring a lawyer is that the firm will usually pay most, if not all, of the litigation costs.
 Defamation cases can be very expensive because they are very fact-driven.
 So, a lot of time and money will be spent in building evidence through investigation, depositions, and interrogatories.

-In addition, a plaintiff in a defamation case may have to prove actual damages.
-Actual damages are all damages that the plaintiff has suffered with respect to his or her property, business, trade, profession or occupation, including any expenses the plaintiff had to pay as a result of the defamatory statements.
+In addition, a plaintiff in a defamation case may have to prove "actual" damages suffered with respect to his or her property, business, trade, profession or occupation, including any expenses the plaintiff had to pay as a result of the defamatory statements.
 Providing a monetary figure to value the harm to your reputation or business can be difficult.
 Usually, you will have to hire an expert witness to come up with this figure.
 Expert witnesses can be costly, especially if they have to testify at trial.
 An attorney will usually cover these costs.
 But remember, if there is a judgment or settlement in your favor, the attorney will be reimbursed for these costs.

 Discovery requires in-depth knowledge of evidence rules, as well as an understanding of legal strategy.

 Most civil lawsuits settle, and defamation cases are no exception.
 Out-of-court resolution typically occurs before trial, by way of settlement negotiations between plaintiff and defendant (and their attorneys).
 Additionally, a defamation case may settle through some form of alternative dispute resolution, such as mediation or arbitration.
 Occasionally, a defamation case may settle even before a lawsuit needs to be filed, because of a particularly persuasive demand letter.